 Ned, sitting alone at the chessboard, nodded.
-'Was he in pain?'
-'No pain,' Martin's voice was quiet and almost reverential.
-'Very peaceful.
+"Was he in pain?"
+"No pain."
+Martin's voice was quiet and almost reverential.
+"Very peaceful.
 He has quick heart attack once more and was dead fast.
-Dr Mallo say there was nothing nobody could do,' he added, with a hint of defensiveness.
-'Not in any hospital in the world.'
-'Would you mind,' Ned asked quietly, 'if I spent the rest of the day in my room?
-I would like to think and . . . and to pray.'
-'Okay, I take you there.'
+Dr. Mallo say there was nothing nobody could do," he added, with a hint of defensiveness.
+"Not in any hospital in the world."
+"Would you mind," Ned asked quietly, "if I spent the rest of the day in my room?
+I would like to think and . . . and to pray."
+"Okay, I take you there."
 They walked in silence to Ned's room.
 Martin looked around at the piles of books and papers leaning up against the walls.
-'Babe, he teached you many things, yes?'
-'Yes, Martin.
-Many things.'
-'Some books in my language here, but you are not speaking.'
-'A little, I can read a little, but not speak very well,' Ned replied, in halting Swedish.
-'Yes.
+"Babe, he teached you many things, yes?"
+"Yes, Martin.
+Many things."
+"Some books in my language here, but you are not speaking."
+"A little, I can read a little, but not speak very well," Ned replied, in halting Swedish.

+"Yes.
 Your accent is bad.
-Maybe, now Babe gone, we are better friends,' said Martin.
-'You teach English, I teach Swedish.
-You teach music and the mathematics to me also.'
-'That would be nice,' said Ned.
-'I would like that.'
-'I leave school early.
+Maybe, now Babe gone, we are better friends," said Martin.
+"You teach English, I teach Swedish.
+You teach music and the mathematics to me also."
+"That would be nice," said Ned.
+"I would like that."
+"I leave school early.
 I run from home where my father was beating me.
-The more you teach, the better friends.'
-'All right.'
-'It's not necessary you have to be nice with me,' Martin said, looking awkwardly at the floor.
-'I understand this.
+The more you teach, the better friends."
+"All right."
+"It's not necessary you have to be nice with me," Martin said, looking awkwardly at the floor.
+"I understand this.
 Sometimes, I am bad.
 I have bad feelings in my heart.
-You must have me in your prayers now.'
-'Of course,' Ned felt unwanted tears falling down his cheeks again.
+You must have me in your prayers now."
+"Of course."
+Ned felt unwanted tears falling down his cheeks again.

-'Okay, Thomas,' said Martin.
-'I leave now.'
-It took almost half an hour for Ned to find the circuit diagram that Babe had drawn and two hours for him to be sure that he had memorised and understood it properly.
-Paul came on duty at supper-time and Ned practised without the teaspoon by engaging Paul in brief conversation just as he was pulling the door closed.
-'Oh by the way,' he said, holding the door by the handle on the inside and talking through the gap.
-'Before you lock up.
-You couldn't do me a favour could you?
+"Okay, Thomas," said Martin.
+"I leave now."
+It took almost half an hour for Ned to find the circuit diagram that Babe had drawn and two hours for him to be sure that he had memorized and understood it properly.
+Paul came on duty at supportime, and Ned practiced without the teaspoon by engaging Paul in brief conversation just as he was pulling the door closed.
+"Oh, by the way," Ned said, holding the door by the handle on the inside and talking through the gap, "before you lock up-you couldn't do me a favor, could you?
 In return for me teaching you the nicknames of all the British football clubs.
-Just a small thing.'
-'Favour?'
+Just a small thing."
+"Favor?"
 Paul looked worried.

-'You wouldn't have a piece of chewing gum, would you?'
+"You wouldn't have a piece of chewing gum, would you?"
 Paul grinned.
-'Maybe at supper time.
-I'll see.'
-'Thanks.
-Are Trondheim playing today?'
-'Sure they are playing today.'
-'Good luck then,' said Ned cheerfully, pushing the door closed himself.
-'See you later.'
-At nine o'clock Paul came in once more with a mug of hot chocolate and some pills.
+"Maybe at suppertime.
+I'll see."
+"Thanks.
+Are Trondheim playing today?"
+"Sure they are playing today."
+"Good luck, then," said Ned cheerfully, pushing the door closed himself.
+"See you later."
+At nine o'clock, Paul came in once more with a mug of hot chocolate and some pills.